MrEpiko/DiscordBotBase/README.md

 ## Commands
 To implement a command, create a class extending the `Command` class.
 Register the command in `CommandManager#registerCommands()`.
 Additionally, create a JSON file with the command's name in `configuration/commands`.
 Upon bot startup, this file will be filled with default JSON properties, which are self-explanatory.
 From here, you are free to customize the command's appearance and functionality.

+Command error handlers can be overridden upon configuring command's properties.
+If no overrides are provided, bot will respond with default error handlers (configured in `configuration/config.json`).
+Same principle is later applied to component handlers.

 ### Command structure
 ```json
 {